Hello and welcome!

 How to Navigate

 1) Summaries: Here is the meat of the website.
 It contains excerpts and essence of high-impact journal articles or other noteworthy bite-sized information from a variety of fascinating content-creators and sources.
+Within this you will also find the entries noting down the author's experience in medicine.

 2) Books: Here you will find our authors' (medical-related) book suggestions.